ZenitechSoftware/visa-js/README.md

   context: req
 });
 ```

+Please note that in order to avoid unhandled promise rejection error in Express routes when using `visa.check()` function, it is recommended to use middleware such as [express-promise-router](https://www.npmjs.com/package/express-promise-router) to support `Promise`.

 ## Multiple Access Control Mechanisms (ACMs)
 visa.js by default use single global Access Control Mechanism (ACM).
 In some cases multiple ACMs within same application might be useful.
 Use `visa.buildACM()` function to build new ACM.
 ACM instance returned by the function has same functions as `visa` module, except for: `visa.authorize()`, `visa.reset()`, `visa.Unauthorized` and `visa.unauthorizedErrorHandler` (these are not coupled with specific ACM instance).